-In the event of a change in control, if all outstanding awards are not assumed by, or replaced with awards with comparable terms by, the surviving corporation (or a parent or subsidiary of the surviving corporation), our board of directors may take any of the following actions with respect to any or all outstanding awards, without the consent of any participant: (i) our board of directors may determine that outstanding stock options will automatically accelerate and become fully exercisable, and the restrictions and conditions on outstanding stock awards, cash awards and dividend equivalents will immediately lapse; (ii) our board of directors may determine that all or a portion of certain outstanding awards will terminate, upon notice to participants, and participants will receive a payment in settlement of awards in such amount and form as may be determined by our board of directors; (iii) our board of directors may require that participants surrender their outstanding stock options in exchange for a payment, in cash or stock as determined by our board of directors, equal to the amount (if any) by which the fair market value of the shares of common stock subject to the unexercised stock option exceed the stock option exercise price or base price; and (iv) our board of directors may terminate outstanding stock options after giving participants an opportunity to exercise the outstanding stock options.
-Such surrender, termination or payment will take place as of the date of the change in control or such other date as our board of directors may specify.
+In the event of a change in control, if all outstanding awards are not assumed by, or replaced with awards with comparable terms by, the surviving corporation (or a parent or subsidiary of the surviving corporation), our Compensation Committee may take any of the following actions with respect to any or all outstanding awards, without the consent of any participant: (i) our Compensation Committee may determine that outstanding stock options will automatically accelerate and become fully exercisable, and the restrictions and conditions on outstanding stock awards, cash awards and dividend equivalents will immediately lapse; (ii) our Compensation Committee may determine that all or a portion of certain outstanding awards will terminate, upon notice to participants, and participants will receive a payment in settlement of awards in such amount and form as may be determined by our Compensation Committee; (iii) our Compensation Committee may require that participants surrender their outstanding stock options in exchange for a payment, in cash or stock as determined by our Compensation Committee, equal to the amount (if any) by which the fair market value of the shares of common stock subject to the unexercised stock option exceed the stock option exercise price or base price; and (iv) our Compensation Committee may terminate outstanding stock options after giving participants an opportunity to exercise the outstanding stock options.
+Such surrender, termination or payment will take place as of the date of the change in control or such other date as our Compensation Committee may specify.
 If the per share fair market value of our stock does not exceed the per share exercise price or base price, as applicable, we will not be required to make any payment to the participant upon surrender of the stock option.